hci-lab-um/heuristics-for-test-tool-design/Heuristics/H05-LearningGoals.md

 - Are people more focused on the task in hand or moving to the big picture?
 - Are people interested in initiating improvements (self/workflow/organization)?
 - Do people want to complete current tasks or more interested in becoming experts/mastering work?
 - Have you considered the contexts for learning e.g. time available, inhibitors and enablers for learning, task specific or mastering tool/workflow?
-For example, whether there is a [learning culture that allows experimentation and a growth mindset](https://osf.io/preprints/psyarxiv/qz43x) - without that learning culture in the organization, people will not perceive they have time to learn a new tool.
+For example, [here is an author discussing the affect on development teams of a learning culture that allows experimentation and a growth mindset](https://osf.io/preprints/psyarxiv/qz43x) - without that learning culture in the organization, people will not perceive they have time to learn a new tool.
 - Have you considered accessibility and availability of the learning materials?